DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/30_the_charge_dynamics.md

 - What complements might be developing?
 - What archetype could emerge from this experience?
 - How might this serve the spiritual development of all involved?

+**Apply the Happiness Insight**:

+- Am I seeking happiness through this charge system?
+- What would it feel like to let go of the expectation that this situation will make me happy or unhappy?
+- Can I find the subtle happiness that exists independent of whether I get what I want or avoid what I fear?

 ##### World Events